Adam Thomas: Career

 Thomas began his television career in 2002 with a guest appearance on the BBC daytime soap opera Doctors.
-It was another four years before Thomas launched to fame in his breakthrough role as Donte Charles in the BBC One school-based drama series Waterloo Road of which he was an original cast member upon its inception in 2006 until 2009.
+From 2006 to 2009, Thomas played Donte Charles in the BBC One school-based drama series Waterloo Road from series 1 until series 4.
 The role of Donte led Thomas to enjoy guest appearances in popular hospital drama Casualty in 2008 in which he played a boxer, as well as a second appearance in Doctors in 2007.
 He also appeared as himself on ITV gameshow All Star Family Fortunes alongside his older brother and fellow actor Ryan, who played Jason Grimshaw in the soap opera, Coronation Street.

 Following his departure from Waterloo Road in 2009, Thomas signed on for his third appearance on daytime soap Doctors, this time playing a character called Ben Hamilton.
 The episode aired on 26 May 2009.
 It was announced on 21 May 2009 that Thomas had landed the role of Adam Barton in the long-running ITV soap opera, Emmerdale, and would appear on screens from July 2009.
 Thomas left Emmerdale in early 2018.

-In November and December 2016, Thomas was a contestant on the sixteenth series of I'm a Celebrity...Get Me Out of Here! and finished in third place.
+In 2016, Thomas was a contestant on the sixteenth series of I'm a Celebrity...Get Me Out of Here! and finished in third place.
 He became a property executive for the Kamani Property Group in 2018 alongside former Emmerdale co-star Marc Silcock.
-Adam also made his stage debut in 2018 when he appeared as The Hollywood Producer from 31 October to 4 November when Nativity!
-The Musical toured to Liverpool.
+He also made his stage debut in 2018 when he appeared as The Hollywood Producer in Nativity!
+The Musical.
 In February 2019, he portrayed the role of Rob in an episode of the BBC drama Moving On.
 On 19 October 2019, it was announced that Thomas would be co-hosting I'm a Celebrity: Extra Camp.
 In September 2019, Thomas opened a bar/restaurant with his school friend, Scott Graham.
 The restaurant, named The Spinn, was situated in Gatley, Stockport, but it later closed.
 Thomas's historic and publicly documented alcoholism led to him resigning as director of the limited company as early as mid-2022.

-In late 2021, it was confirmed Thomas was returning to the role of Donte Charles in recommissioned return of Waterloo Road.
+In late 2021, it was announced that Thomas was returning to the role of Donte Charles in recommissioned return of Waterloo Road for the first time since 2015, and marks his first appearance on Waterloo Road in nearly 14 years.
 In August 2023, Thomas was announced as one of the contestants on the twenty-first series of Strictly Come Dancing.
 He exited the competition in week 7, (4 November) with his professional dance partner, Luba Mushtuk.
 This followed their dance off against Angela Rippon and her professional dance partner Kai Widdrington.

 In 2025, he and his older brother Ryan hosted ITV1 game show 99 to Beat.

+In April 2026, Thomas won series 2 of I'm a Celebrity...
+South Africa.